 Mont Juic is the most famous hill in the Catalan coastal range.
 It offers the most spectacular 360-degree panoramic views of the city and has large open spaces for people to spend the whole day.
 A trip to Montjuic only can take the entire day if you want to explore the following-

 The Gothic quarter of Barcelona is 2000-year-old, it is the heart of this great historical city.
-Many places in the Gothic quarter were actually rebuilt or refurbished in Gothic style in the 19th century.
+Many places in the Gothic quarter were rebuilt or refurbished in Gothic style in the 19th century.
 The marvelous Gothic church is one such example.
 While the church is medieval it’s Gothic facade was built in the 19th century.
 Walking in the alleys of the Gothic quarter would take you back in time.
 We were awestruck at the beauty of the Gothic church and the cobbled streets.

 However, there are many remains of the original Roman and Gothic architecture as well.
 Ramon square is one of them.
 It is the reminiscence of the walled city of Barcino, during the Roman rule.
 A 2 km walk away from the modernist block, this is a classic blend of three periods of Catalunya’s history – the Roman walls, the Gothic chapel and the medieval statue of the count of Barcelona, Ramon Berenguer.

 The Bus tour lets you see all the important places in the city in a very short time.
 We didn’t hop off at many spots.
-Instead, we remained in the bus to just see all the places and plan for the rest of the trip.
-I won’t list them all, but these are some of the places which really stood out.
+Instead, we remained on the bus to just see all the places and plan for the rest of the trip.
+I won’t list them all, but these are some of the places which stood out.

 Mossèn Costa i Llobera.
 A unique botanical garden located at the foot of Montjuic.
 You can enter the park at a discounted value with your Barcelona card.